Alexander Stewart (American politician): Lumber business

 He came to the United States in 1849 and joined his elder brother, John, in St. Charles, Illinois.
 Hearing of logging prospects in Wisconsin, the two of them hiked north.
 They walked from Milwaukee to Stevens Point, then from Stevens Point north to what is now Wausau, Wisconsin, arriving on May 4, 1849.

 At the time this was a wild frontier, part of Portage County, Wisconsin, which then comprised a vast swath of northern Wisconsin.
 Shortly after his arrival, Marathon County was carved out of the area surrounding Wausau.
 According to his obituary, Stewart personally cut down the pine trees in the area that is now the Wausau downtown square.

 He and his brother went to work in a saw mill, cutting lumber that had been harvested from the nearby forests.
 Like many other lumbermen of that era, they took their wages in lumber and ran the slabs down the Wisconsin River to the Mississippi River, and on to St. Louis, to sell it at market.
 They built up enough savings from these trips that they were able to begin purchasing lumber from other lumberworkers in Wausau, which they would then raft down the river with their own lumber to sell for a profit.
-Through this process, they accumulated enough money to start their own logging company, known as the Their company grew and prospered.
+Through this process, they accumulated enough money to start their own logging company, known as the A. & J. Stewart Lumber Co.
+Their company grew and prospered.
 In their earlier years, they formed a close friendship with Walter D. McIndoe, and frequently cut their lumber at his mill.
 After his death in 1872, they purchased his mill and incorporated it into their growing enterprise.
 In that transaction, they also took on a third partner, McIndoe's nephew Walter Alexander.

 John Stewart eventually left Wisconsin and settled a farm in Illinois, though he maintained his share of ownership in their business.
 Alexander remained in Wausau and managed the company for the rest of his life.
 In 1884, the firm re-incorporated as the Alexander Stewart Lumber Company, with Stewart as president, his brother John as vice president, and Walter Alexander as secretary and treasurer.
 For roughly 30 years, from the 1880s to 1910s, the Stewart Lumber Company was the largest industry in the Wisconsin River valley, spreading to several other counties in Wisconsin.
 By the time of his death, they owned or had significant interests in lumber-related companies in Michigan, Arkansas, California, Minnesota, Indiana, Nebraska, Colorado, Iowa, and Ontario.